 Bringing the Open Brief to life.
 In the future, what are people doing?

 Someone is reading a book in peace in a sunny and sheltered spot near the court.
-Around lunch time a street artist turns up with a guitar and people gather around and eat.
-Later the same day, 500 people come together to hear a band. #GatheringPlace
+Around lunchtime a street artist turns up with a guitar and people gather around and eat.
+Later the same day, 500 people come together to hear a band or watch a play. #GatheringPlace

-Children use sitting places for play – crawling under, climbing upon, hiding behind, peeking around – and people sit on them too! #GatheringPlace #GatheringPlayfully
+Children use benches and other sitting places for play, for crawling under, climbing upon, hiding behind, peeking around. #GatheringPlace #GatheringPlayfully

 People navigate a change in level by ramps and steps, the steps become places to perch. #GatheringPlace